RobertHynes/binsim/README_Windows.md

 These instructions were written in 2025 for an install on Windows 11.
 Anticipating most users will be familiar with a Unix-like environment they use MSYS2 and mingw64 to create a Unix-like environment within Windows complete with a root filesystem, many familiar Unix/GNU tools, and the GNU compilers like g++.
 OpenGL support is based a combination of the OpenGL implementation built in to Windows and the FreeGLUT library.

 I'm sure it would be possible to build Binsim with Visual Studio, CMake, etc for those familiar with that environment.
-I tried that first and couldn't get the libraries to work, among issues.
+I had Visual Studio working 20 years ago, but couldn't get the libraries to work this time around, among issues.
 Please feel free to create a fork and add instructions and makefiles if that works for you.

 ### MSYS2/MINGW64 Instructions